gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 then squeezed through the door, turned on the flashlight the cleaner bot had given her, and tossed underhand across the room.
-A long, dark shape thrashed after it.

-Maddy groped along the wall.
+The tentacle had been waiting for her.
+It lashed out at the light.
+Maddy slipped through the door and faced the panel set beside the two levers.
-The picture tucked into her father's sketchbook had been been very clear.
+The instructions tucked into her father's sketchbook had been been very clear.
-Not the first button,
-not the second---there!
-The third one---that was the one she needed.
+It was too late for her to have doubts now.

-She pushed the key into the slot below the button, turned it, and pressed the button as hard as she could.
+She pushed the key into the slot below panel and turned it.
 Nothing happened.
 "Oh, come *on*," she moaned.
+What if it would only work for Sindy?
 She glanced over her shoulder
 as the tentacle rose from the flashlight like a hunting cobra and turned toward her.

-She pressed the button again.
+She wiggled the key.
 *Click.*
 A dim orange light came on overhead.
 "Shecuridy shyshdem dishengaged,"